Anglo Pacific Group PLC Announces Director Share Dealings in Company

-LONDON, UK / ACCESSWIRE / February 12, 2020 / Anglo Pacific Group PLC ("Anglo Pacific", the "Company") (LSE:APF)(TSX:APY) announces that it received notification of the following transaction by Mr. Julian Treger, Chief Executive Officer of the Company.
+LONDON, UK / ACCESSWIRE / February 13, 2020 / Anglo Pacific Group PLC ("Anglo Pacific", the "Company") (LSE:APF)(TSX:APY) announces that it received notification of the following transaction by Mr. Patrick Meier, Non-Executive Chairman of the Company.

-Following this notification, the total beneficial holding of Shares by Mr. Treger and persons closely associated with him is 5,513,296 Shares, representing 3.038% of the issued ordinary share capital of the Company.
+Following this notification, the total beneficial holding of Shares by Mr. Meier and persons closely associated with him is 248,437 Shares, representing 0.14% of the issued ordinary share capital of the Company.

 The transaction took place on the London Stock Exchange.